ellysheppard9630/product-leadership-playbook/06-meetings/05-project-checkpoint.md

 - Demonstrate work in progress
 - Validate business alignment
-- Review workflow and user experience
+- Review the customer workflow
+- Identify misunderstandings early
 - Discuss discoveries made during implementation
-- Identify opportunities for early course correction
-- Resolve misunderstandings before development is complete

-The objective is alignment—not approval.
+- Review new customer feedback
+- Determine whether adjustments are needed

+The earlier a misunderstanding is identified, the less expensive it is to correct.

 ---